Model-Predictive Control with NUP Priors: NUP Priors for Discrete-Level Constraints

-where $\theta \eqdef (\va, \vb)$ is a shorthand for the two variances in~(\ref{eqn:disc:TwoLvlPrior}).
+with $\theta \eqdef (\va, \vb)$.
 It turns out that this prior strongly prefers $X$ to lie in $\{ a, b\}$.
-The detailed working of this binarizing effect depends on how the unknown variances $\theta$ are determined.
-Two different ways to estimate these variances are considered in Sections \ref{sec:disc:JointMAP} and~\ref{sec:disc:TypeII}.
+The detailed working of this binarizing effect depends on how the unknown variances $\theta$ are determined, as will be discussed below.

-Before examining this binarizing effect, we first note that, for fixed variances $\theta$, $p(x, \theta)$ is a Gaussian probability density in $x$ (up to a scale factor).
-Specifically, $p(x, \theta)$ can be written as